 Cosmetics trade fairs in Japan BIORIUS has Belgian roots but truly is an international company at heart.
-American management school, offices in Belgium, France and London, global team of more than 10 nationalities and clients scattered around the globe, our ability to adapt to different cultures and to help cosmetics actors to comply with more […]
+Participation to COSME WEEK TOKYO/OSAKA, American management school, offices in Belgium, France and London, global team of more than 10 nationalities and clients scattered around the globe, our ability to adapt to different cultures and to help cosmetics […]

-Consequences on the cosmetics industry’s compliance status in the European-Union Part 1 “In 2023, controls will continue, both on the “nanomaterials” aspect and on other regulated substances, particularly in other suncare products, including those containing chemical filters.
+Consequences on the cosmetics industry’s compliance status in the European-Union “In 2023, controls will continue, both on the “nanomaterials” aspect and on other regulated substances, particularly in other suncare products, including those containing chemical filters.
 The effectiveness of the measures requested in 2021 and 2022 will be monitored.”
-Announced in December 2022 through […]
+Announced in December 2022 through a press […]

 The European Commission has notified the draft regulation “OMNIBUS VI” to the World Trade Association (WTO) on November 17th, 2022.
 This OMNIBUS VI regulation incorporate substances classified CMR by the regulation EEC 2022/692 aka ATP 18th of the CLP Regulation into the European Cosmetic Regulation 1223/2009.
 The aim of this amendment is to implement the […]